mmmangooo/Milestone-Project2/README.md

 ![Wireframe of info alert box page 2, trail length info](./assets/images/info-alert-box-trails.png)

-4. As a hiker with children, I want to be able to find more in-depth information about and some pictures of the different trails and starting points so I can show them to my children and get them interested in going there
+4. As a hiker with children, I want to be able to find more in-depth information about and some pictures of the different trails and starting points so I can show them to my children and spark their interest in going there

 Mobile: